Fieldwork Placements for Sites and Supervisors

 As the first entry-level Doctor of Occupational Therapy (OTD) program in New England, the Institute OTD curriculum provides students with additional preparation beyond the Master’s degree in policy analysis and development, health and education systems, translation of research into practice, program development, outcomes measurement, advocacy and leadership.

 We feature interprofessional, active and case-based learning in state-of-the-art classrooms.
-Readiness for fieldwork will be promoted by professional reasoning coupled with foundational skills gained through hands-on learning in simulation labs and our new Functional Living Laboratory, and through working with clients in our on-site Clinical Centers.
+Readiness for fieldwork is promoted by professional reasoning coupled with foundational skills gained through hands-on learning in simulation labs and our on-site OT Center for Learning, Participation, and Rehabilitation, and through working with clients in our IMPACT Practice Center, a free care on-site interprofessional center.

 Our focus on experiential learning, in addition to our Institute-wide IMPACT (Interprofessional Model for Patient and Client-Centered Teams) curriculum, facilitates critical thinking and team-based problem-solving.
-Participating in these and other learning opportunities prepares students to engage in fieldwork training with increased confidence in communication and care delivery.
+Participating in these and other learning opportunities, such as telehealth practices, prepares students to engage in fieldwork training with increased confidence in communication and care delivery.

-In addition to Level I and Level II Fieldwork, Doctoral Experiential placements will support advanced skill development in collaboration with the sponsoring fieldwork site for clinical, educational, and research based projects.
-Examples of such projects are the development of resource materials, creation of quality assurance or outcomes measurement programs, integration of evidence-based practice research activities, and program development.
+In addition to Level I and Level II Fieldwork, Doctoral Experiential placements support advanced skill development in collaboration with the sponsoring sites for clinical, educational, and research based capstone projects.
+Examples of such projects are the development of resource materials, clinical research, creation of quality assurance or outcomes measurement programs, integration of evidence-based practice supports, and innovative program development.

 Fieldwork Training Opportunities